Azure/iotedgedev/README.md

  - It gets you started with IoT Edge development with the [IoT Edge Dev Container](#iot-edge-dev-container) and IoT Edge Solution Scaffolding that contains a sample module and all the required configuration files.
  - It speeds up your inner-loop dev (dev, debug, test) by reducing multi-step build & deploy processes into one-line CLI commands and well as drive your outer-loop CI/CD pipeline. _You can use all the same commands in both stages of your development life-cycle._

+## Overview
+For the absolute fastest way to get started with IoT Edge Dev, please see the [Quickstart](#quickstart) section below.

+For a more detailed overview of IoT Edge Dev Tool including setup and commands, please see the [Wiki](https://github.com/Azure/iotedgedev/wiki).

 ## Quickstart
-Here is the absolute fastest way to get started with IoT Edge Dev.
 This quickstart will run a container, create a solution, setup Azure resources, build and deploy modules to your device, setup and start the Edge Runtime and then monitor messages flowing into IoT Hub.

 Here's a 3 minute video walk-through of this Quickstart: